Gridya/Hello-Sigfox-Via-Terminal-Serial/README.md

 # Tutorial for nanofox IoT KiT activation.

-This page presents a step by step procedure to connect
+This page presents a step by step procedure to activate Nanofox IoT Kit, as well as send and monitor the incomming of first message over the Sigfox Network.

 ## Step 1: Getting Device ID and PAC of the WISOL Modem

-The default firmware loaded with Nanofox initialises the WISOL modem, and prints out the DEVICE ID and PAC codes every 20 seconds.
+The default firmware loaded with Nanofox initializes the WISOL modem, and prints out the DEVICE ID and PAC codes every 20 seconds.
 PAC and DEVICE ID will be required in the next step for device activation.
 Follow this steps to get Device ID and PAC:

 1. Connect Nanofox kit in the PC via USB port.
 The device should be recognized as a serial Com port.
 2. Open a serial terminal and set communication to 9600, 1
-3. You should see every 20 secondos the DEVICE ID and PAC printed out in your serial terminal.
+3. You should see every 20 seconds the DEVICE ID and PAC printed out in your serial terminal.
 You can click in the Arduino Nano Reset button and watch the initialization procedure.
 3. Take note of DEVICE ID and PAC.

 ## Step 2: Kit activation in Sigfox Backend

-Note: In case your kit was alread activated by the manufacturer, you can skip this step and jump to step 3.
+Note: In case your kit was already activated by the manufacturer, you can skip this step and jump to step 3.

 Follow the Step-by-step guide: